grzesiek-galezowski/tdd-ebook/manuscript/300_NeedDrivenRetrospective1.md

 A> Do not try to mock DTOs in your Statements.
 Create the real thing.

+### Creating DTOs in Statements

+As DTOs tend to bundle data, creating them might be a significant effort as there might sometimes be lots of fields we would need to initialize in each test.
+I summarized my advice on dealing with this as the priority-ordered list below:

+1. Limit the reach of your DTOs in production code.
+As a rule of thumb, the less types and methods know about them, the better.
+1. Use constrained non-determinism if you don't need specific data in DTOs for your current Statement.
+1. Use patterns such as factory methods or builders to hide away the complexity and provide some good default values for the parts you don't care about.

+## Interface discovery and the sources of abstractions

+As promised, the last chapter included some interface discovery, even though it wasn't your typical way of applying this approach.

+The goal was to decouple from the framework, so if there was domain knowledge here, this would be a problem Command/UseCase - pattern, (services layer) CommandFactory - pattern
+ReservationInProgress - pattern/domain
+ReservationInProgressFactory - pattern
+TODO: sources of abstraction - here, it's mainly architecture, but there is ReservationInProgress

+## So should I write unit-level Statements for my controllers?

+Uncle Bob did not
+These tests are repeatable
+I like it to monitor dependencies that my controllers have

+TODO: other ways to test-drive this (higher level tests)

+## Design quality vs Statements

+TODO: Design quality vs. Tests (intro) and what this example told us - verifying and setting up a mock for the same method is violation of the CQS principle, too many mocks - too many dependencies.
+Too many stubs - violation of TDA principle.
+These things *may* mean a violation.

+Next chapter - a factory

+TODO: revise using the term "Stable" in the previous chapters to sync it with Uncle Bob's usage of the term.

 ## Using a `ReservationInProgress`

 A controversial point of the design in the last chapter might be the usage of a `ReservationInProgress` class.
 The core idea of this interface is to collect the data needed to produce a result.
 To introduce this object, we needed a separate factory, which made the design more complex.
 Thus, some questions might pop into your mind: